kubernetes-csi/csi-driver-nfs/docs/driver-parameters.md

   gid: "243"
 ```

 Either parameter may be omitted to leave that ID unchanged.
-Values must be non-negative decimal integers.
+Values must be non-negative decimal integers in the range `0`–`2147483647` (the driver parses uid/gid as signed 32-bit ints; values above `math.MaxInt32` are rejected).

 These are StorageClass (or static PV `volumeAttributes`) parameters.
 The PVC API has no owner fields; CSI only forwards StorageClass parameters.
 One StorageClass per tenant uid is the supported pattern today.